kynarilaarnio/csgo-observer-config/README.md

 ===================

 # Installation
-- Clone this repo into ../csgo/cfg/
+- Clone the content of this repo into ../csgo/cfg/caster

 # Usage
 - From console run `exec caster/caster`